sciZer0/7/v/README.md

 <h1>About Bitcoin</h1>

 Of course, the Bitcoin blockchain is both permissionless and extremely-sustainable.
-But, extremely-sustainable so far.
+But, it is extremely-sustainable so far.

 As mentioned above, Bitcoin now isn't really a fixed-supply currency because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).